Top tips for running a successful Mother’s Day marketing campaign.

 Social Media Mother’s Day Campaign

 Online spending is still on the rise, with more people turning online to purchase products, this Mother’s Day is set to be no different.
-Making sure your online presence and product offering is prominently promoted.
+Make sure your online presence and product offering are prominently promoted.
 Think about what products you think are going to be popular, or those you want to promote specifically for Mothering Sunday and bundle them into a Mother’s Day category or gift shop on your website.
 Ensure your Mother’s Day promotion and products are featured on your homepage and are easily accessible from there and other areas of your website.
 If you can, think about including a Mother’s Day promotion to entice new customers.
 Content is key, add Mother’s Day related content onto your website in the form of product reviews and blogs, to help with searches.
 Don’t forget to do your research and figure out what those key words might be!

 Online shopping this Mother’s Day is set to boom, but as more people are heading back to the shops it is essential that however you sell your products, be it online, in-store, or both, you have your marketing and promotion covered.
 Think carefully about how you promote your products in-store, if possible, have a focussed sales area for Mother’s Day.
 Think about your external window display and if you have any special offers or promotions, shout about them ensuring they are widely promoted, not just in-store but also through your online channels.